 One reason to reconsider letting your boxer walk off-leash is the possibility of encountering wildlife.
 Whether you run into a bear or a skunk, having your dog off-leash can cause difficulty because, without a leash, you have little control of what your dog does to the wildlife and vice versa!

-Many dogs like to roll in the smelliest things they can find – it is a means of camouflaging their scent and a vestigial behavior of their ancestors.
-The problem with this rolling behavior when your dog is off-leash is that you have no control over what they roll in!
+Many dogs like to roll in the smelliest things they can find – camouflaging their scent and a vestigial behavior of their ancestors.
+When your dog is off-leash, the problem with this rolling behavior is that you have no control over what they roll in!

 Allowing your boxer to walk off-leash can also be problematic when you encounter other people on your walk.
 Depending on your dog’s personality, they may run up to them and invite them to play, or they may snap if they feel threatened.
 Neither of these situations is ideal because your dog (or the people you encounter) may get hurt!

-One of the biggest influences on whether you should allow your dog to walk off-leash is the local law.
+Local law is one of the biggest influences on whether you should allow your dog to walk off-leash.
 Depending on where you live, the law may explicitly state that allowing animals to “run at large” is against the law.

 Any animal that is not under your direct control qualifies as “at large.”
-For some states, this includes animals that are off-leash even if watched by their owners.
+For some states, this includes off-leash animals even if their owners watch them.
 For other states, the law only includes animals that are not under the supervision of their owners.

 For most U.S. states, breaking local leash laws results in a fine (this fine is usually tiered and increases based on how many times you get charged with breaking leash laws.
 Most states will also confiscate and impound your dog.